stripe-samples/checkout-one-time-payments/README.md

 For example, if you want to run the Node server:

 ```
+cd server/node
-cd server/node # there's a README in this folder with instructions
+# There's a README in this folder with instructions + a how to enable Stripe Tax.
 npm install
 npm start
 ```